Paul Davys

 Sir Paul Davys (c.
 1600–1672) was an Irish politician and civil servant, who held office as Clerk to the Privy Council of Ireland and later as Secretary of State (Ireland).
 He had considerable influence in public affairs, and enjoyed the close friendship of the Lord Lieutenant, James Butler, 1st Duke of Ormonde.
 His sons, William and John, both attained high office.
 He was the grandfather of Paul Davys, 1st Viscount Mount Cashell.

 Background

 He was born in Kill, County Kildare.
 His father, John Davys, was a small landowner who seems to have lacked influential connections.
-Elrington Ball suggests that Paul's rise to prominence was largely due to his first marriage to Margaret Ussher, granddaughter of the highly respected official Sir William Ussher of Donnybrook, Clerk of the Privy Council.
+Elrington Ball suggests that Paul's rise to prominence was largely due to his first marriage to Margaret Ussher, granddaughter of the highly respected public official Sir William Ussher of Donnybrook, Clerk of the Privy Council.
 His second marriage to Anne Parsons, daughter of Sir William Parsons, made him a member of an influential New English family.